sebastian-colomar/protech/upgrade/oc-adm/docs/01a-ocp.md

 1A.6.
 Mirror the images and configuration manifests to a directory on the removable media:

    ```
+   echo started '1A.6.
+Mirror the images and configuration manifests to a directory on the removable media:'

    sudo mkdir -p ${REMOVABLE_MEDIA_PATH}/${MIRROR_OCP_REPOSITORY}
    sudo chown -R ${USER}. ${REMOVABLE_MEDIA_PATH}
    oc-${RELEASE} adm release mirror -a ${LOCAL_SECRET_JSON} quay.io/${PRODUCT_REPO}/${RELEASE_NAME}:${RELEASE}-${ARCH_RELEASE} --to-dir=${REMOVABLE_MEDIA_PATH}/${MIRROR_OCP_REPOSITORY}

+   echo finished '1A.6.
+Mirror the images and configuration manifests to a directory on the removable media:'

    ```

 1A.7.
 Retrieve the ImageContentSourcePolicy:

    ```
+   echo started '1A.7.
+Retrieve the ImageContentSourcePolicy:'

    oc-${RELEASE} adm release mirror -a ${LOCAL_SECRET_JSON} quay.io/${PRODUCT_REPO}/${RELEASE_NAME}:${RELEASE}-${ARCH_RELEASE} --to=${LOCAL_REGISTRY}/${MIRROR_OCP_REPOSITORY} --to-release-image=${LOCAL_REGISTRY}/${MIRROR_OCP_REPOSITORY}:${RELEASE}-${ARCH_RELEASE} --insecure --dry-run | tee ${REMOVABLE_MEDIA_PATH}/${MIRROR_OCP_REPOSITORY}/config/icsp.yaml
    sed -i '0,/ImageContentSourcePolicy/d' ${REMOVABLE_MEDIA_PATH}/${MIRROR_OCP_REPOSITORY}/config/icsp.yaml
    sed -i 's/name: .*$/name: '${MIRROR_OCP_REPOSITORY}'/' ${REMOVABLE_MEDIA_PATH}/${MIRROR_OCP_REPOSITORY}/config/icsp.yaml

+   echo finished '1A.7.
+Retrieve the ImageContentSourcePolicy:'

    ```

 1A.8.
 Create a tar archive containing the directory and its contents:

    ```
+   echo started '1A.8.
+Create a tar archive containing the directory and its contents:'

    cd ${REMOVABLE_MEDIA_PATH}
    tar cfv ${MIRROR_OCP_REPOSITORY}.tar ${MIRROR_OCP_REPOSITORY}

+   echo finished '1A.8.
+Create a tar archive containing the directory and its contents:'

    ```

 1A.9.
 Transfer the release images and the openshift client tarball to the mirror host:
    ```
+   echo started '1A.9.
+Transfer the release images and the openshift client tarball to the mirror host:'

    export MIRROR_HOST=mirror.sebastian-colomar.com
    mirror_remote_exec() {
       ssh -i ${SSH_KEY} -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null ${REMOTE_USER}@${MIRROR_HOST} "$@"